 Miss C has an account with a business who I'll refer to as "H" throughout the rest of this decision.
-She also has an account with Revolut and another business who I'll refer to as "W" throughout the rest of this decision.
-Miss C says she opened her accounts with Revolut and W at the scammer's suggestion.
+She also has an account with Wise and another business who I'll refer to as "R" throughout the rest of this decision.
+Miss C says she opened her accounts with Wise and R at the scammer's suggestion.

 Miss C says she received a friend request on a well-known social media app from the scammer on 1 December 2023.
 She says the scammer appeared to have lots of followers, and lots of photos suggesting that they were well off.
 She says she accepted their friend request, that they began talking and that their conversations became more and more romantic.
-She says they tricked her into undressing, amongst other things.
+Miss C says they tricked her into undressing, amongst other things.
 She says that they subsequently told her - and showed her - that they'd videoed everything and threatened to send the videos to Miss C's friends and family if she didn't pay him money.
-Miss C says they tricked her into sending around £100,000 - £70,000 of which she sent via her account with Revolut - which she funded from her account with "H".
+Miss C says they tricked her into sending around £100,000 - £30,000 of which she sent via her account with Wise - which she funded from her account with "H".
 The payments to the scammer were sent between 13 and 18 December 2023.

-Miss C says she stopped sending money to the scammer when she had none left and that she reported the matter to the police, Revolut and W. Miss C asked for her money back.
+Miss C says she stopped sending money to the scammer when she had none left and that she reported the matter to the police, Wise and R. Miss C asked for her money back.

-Revolut looked into Miss C's case and said that it had given her several warnings when she'd been sending payments but she went ahead nevertheless.
-Revolut also said that it had attempted to recover Miss C's money but no funds remained.
-In short, Revolut said that it wasn't going to be able to refund Miss C.
+Wise looked into Miss C's case and said that it had given her an appropriate warning when she first started sending money to the scammer, and that it couldn't get involved in what was essentially a dispute.
+Wise also said that it had attempted to recover Miss C's money but no funds remained.
+In short, Wise said that it wasn't going to be able to refund Miss C.

-Miss C was unhappy with Revolut's response and complained to our service.
-They also complained about W's response as they were unhappy with that too.
+Miss C was unhappy with Wise's response and complained to our service.
+They also complained about R's response as they were unhappy with that too.